 The Kingdom fund is designed as a long-term strategy for investors that require annual spending and real growth.
-The Kingdom fund is primarily invested in global equities, fixed income, real assets, and cash equivalents.
+The Kingdom fund is primarily invested in cash equivalents, global equities, fixed income, real assets, government securities, pooled investment funds, and other nonpublicly traded investments.